Daniel Scott (lexicographer): Life

 Born on 21 March 1694, he was a son by the second wife of Daniel Scott, a London merchant.
 Daniel was admitted to Merchant Taylors' School on 10 March 1704, but left to be educated for the ministry under Samuel Jones at Gloucester (where in 1711 he shared a bed with Thomas Secker, the future archbishop of Canterbury), and at Tewkesbury Academy, where in 1712 Joseph Butler.
 From Jones's academy Scott went on to the university of Leyden, which he entered on 13 August 1714, aged 20, as a student in theology.
 He appears again as a student of medicine on 20 June 1718, aged 25.
 He graduated LLD at Leyden on 16 May 1719.
 He is said to have graduated LLD at Utrecht, but his name is not in the Utrecht ‘Album Studiosorum,’ 1886.
 While at Utrecht he became a Baptist, and joined the Mennonite communion.

 He appears for some time to have exercised the ministry at Colchester, and afterwards in London, but there is no record of his ministry.
 His main occupations were those of the scholar and the critic.

-Scott died unmarried at Cheshunt on 29 March 1759, and was buried in the churchyard on 3 April.
+Scott died at Cheshunt on 29 March 1759, and was buried in the churchyard on 3 April.
 His will, dated 21 April 1755, was proved on 12 April 1759.
-His nephews were Joseph Nicol Scott and Thomas Scott; Elizabeth Scott was his niece.